makovalab-psu/nonBKinetics/README.md

 	This step generates new files with suffixes *interspersed_containing.gff and *interspersed_filtered.gff (overlaps with repeats or not) and suffixes *varContaining.gff and *varFiltered.gff (overlapping with variants or not), as well as prefixes joint_ (both filters applied).

-	Following high quality HG002 calls were used for the filtering step:
+	Following high-quality HG002 calls were used for the filtering step:
 	HG002_GRCh37_GIAB_highconf_CG-IllFB-IllGATKHC-Ion-10X-SOLID_CHROM1-22_v.3.3.2_highconf_triophased.vcf.gz

 	The repeat track can be downloaded from http://genome.ucsc.edu/cgi-bin/hgTables as a bed file.
 We used human interspersed repeats for filtering and named the file Human_interspersed.